-Additionally, the restrictive compliance property is not always suitable when considering data flow changes as well.
-As an example consider Instance 2 with the execution history shown in figure 1(c).
+What adds insult to injury is that the restrictive compliance property is not always suitable when considering data flow changes as well.
+As an example consider Instance 2 with the execution history shown in Fig. 1c.
 Activity develop blueprint has been already started and therefore has read data element requirements.
 Assume that the read data link of activity develop blueprint is re-mapped from requirements to another data element.
-For this instance, the activity component associated with activity develop blueprint is run with requirements as input data element though the respective data link is not present any longer in the new schema.
+For this instance, the activity component associated with activity develop blueprint is run with input data requirements though the respective data link is not present any longer in the new schema.
 In summary, the support of loops is indispensable for any WfMS.
 To enable the WfMS to invoke arbitrary application components, it is also important to adequately handle data flow and data flow changes.
 The challenge is to define a compliance property, which embraces these aspects in a uniform manner as well.
 The key to solution with respect to loops is to be able to differentiate between completed and future executions of loop iterations.
 From a formal point of view there are two possibilities.
 One approach is to logically treat loop structures as being equivalent to respective linear sequences.
 Doing so allows to apply the restrictive compliance property (with full history information).
 The other approach is to maintain the loop construct but to restrict the evaluation to the relevant parts of the execution history.
-We have adopted the second approach since it facilitates the handling of nested loops and of loops with an unknown number of iterations.
+We have adopted the second approach since it facilitates the handling of nested loops and loops with an unknown number of iterations.

-Definition 1 (Reduced Execution History $\mathcal{H}{red}$ ).
-Let I be a WF instance with complete execution history $\mathcal{H} = \langle e_0, \ldots, e_k \rangle$ , where $e_0, \ldots, e_k$ denote start and end events of all activity executions related to I. (In conjunction with loop executions there may be several entries for one activity.)-The reduced execution history $\mathcal{H}{red}$ is obtained as follows: In the absence of loops $\mathcal{H}{red}$ is identical to $\mathcal{H}$ .
-Otherwise, it is derived from $\mathcal{H}$ by discarding all history entries related to other loop iterations than the last one (completed loop) or the actual iteration (running loop).
+Definition 1 (Reduced Execution History \mathcal{H}{red}) Let I be a WF instance with complete execution history $\mathcal{H} = \langle e_0, \ldots, e_k \rangle$, where e_0, \ldots, e_k denote start and end events of all activity executions related to I. (In conjunction with loop executions there may be several entries for one activity.) - The reduced execution history \mathcal{H}{red} is obtained as follows: In the absence of loops \mathcal{H}{red} is identical to \mathcal{H} .
+Otherwise, it is derived from \mathcal{H} by discarding all history entries related to other loop iterations than the last one (completed loop) or the actual iteration (running loop).

-Figure 1(d) depicts the reduced execution history derived from the execution history shown in figure 1(b).
-From this example we can also see how Definition 1 works in conjunction with nested loops.
-Taking Definition 1 we now present a comprehensive compliance property for WF schema evolution.
+Fig. 1d depicts the reduced execution history derived from the execution history shown in Fig. 1b.
+From this example we can also see how Def.
+1 works in conjunction with nested loops.
+Taking Def.
+1 we now present a comprehensive compliance property for WF schema evolution.
 According to this property, a WF instance is compliant with a changed schema iff the reduced execution history can be produced on the modified schema as well.
-In the following, we assume that a correct WF schema is always transformed into another correct WF schema.
-Thereby, the correctness of a WF schema depends on the underlying WF meta model.
-Examples are constraints like the acyclic graph structure of activity nets (as for example used in MQ Series Workflow) or the bipartite net structure of Petri Nets.
-However, a discussion of WF schema correctness is outside the scope of this paper.

-Axiom 1 (Comprehensive Compliance Property).
-Let I be a WF instance on WF schema S with execution history $\mathcal{H}$ and reduced execution history $\mathcal{H}{red}$ .
-Assume further that a change $\Delta$ transforms the WF schema S into the correct WF schema S'.
+Axiom 1 (Comprehensive Compliance Property) Let I be a WF instance on WF schema S with execution history \mathcal{H} and reduced execution history \mathcal{H}{red} .
+Assume further that a change Δ transforms the WF schema S into the correct WF schema S'.
 Then I is said to be compliant with S' iff

-- Hred can be replayed on S' as well, i.e., Hred could have been produced by a WF instance running according to S' as well. - each started or finished activity (of the respective WF instance) would have read and each finished activity would have written the same data element values also on the new schema.
+- \mathcal{H}{red} can be produced on S' as well - each started or finished activity (of the respective WF instance) would have read and each finished activity would have written the same data element values also on the new schema.

-Axiom 1 is valid for all WF execution models which store information about previous execution of WF instances.
-Examples include activity nets as used by MQ Series Workflow, Well-Structured-Marking Nets (WSM-Nets) as used in our approach (cf. Section 3), and the WF meta models applied in BREEZE [21] and WASA2 [25].
+Axiom 1 is valid for all WF execution models which store information about the previous execution of instances.
+Examples include Activity Nets as used by MQ Series Workflow and the WF models applied in BREEZE [21], WASA2 [25], and ADEPT [17].
 Approaches only maintaining state information about currently activated or running activities (e.g., Petri Nets) are discussed in Section 6.